(Acer tataricum subsp. ginnala)

 - Scientific names: Acer tataricum, Acer ginnala

-- Invades open grasslands, open forests, prairies, forest and field edges.
+- Invades open grasslands, open forests, prairies, forests and field edges.

 - Outcompetes native shrubs and understory trees, reducing overall biodiversity.

-- Can shade-out native species in prairie ecosystems, converting prairie community to shaded shrubland or woodland.
+- Can shade out native species in prairie ecosystems, converting prairie communities to shaded shrubland or woodland.